belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Processing: the reconstruction
 ------------------------------

-Descibe here:
+Describe here:
 * What is the reconstruction
 * Example 1: tracking (short)
 * Example2: clustering (?)
-* Why do we need to run the reconstruction separately from teh analysis?
+* Why do we need to run the reconstruction separately from the analysis?
   Mention that resources are very not infinite